 A cure for Type 1 diabetes?
-For one man, it seems to have worked.
+For one man, it seems to have worked

 The next step for Melton, knowing he’d need more resources to make a drug that could get to market, was starting a company.

-Moments of Truth
+Moments of truth

 His company Semma was founded in 2014, a mix of Sam and Emma’s names.